konung/Parcelify/README.md

 2) Set the price to 0 cent.
 Remember; prices are always in cents.
 3) Add a filter for postal code.
 In my case, I want to support K1N, K1P, and J8Y.
 Using regexes, we can write (K1(N|P))|(J8Y).
 4) Add a filter for the country code equals CA. Otherwise the rate would be available in all countries sharing a similar postal code pattern, which I obviously don't want.

+## FAQ

+#### Can I use Parcelify in conjunction with another service provider?

+Yes.
+But bear in mind that one cannot restrict the other from showing up rates.
+All rates defined within Parcelify will work independently from rates defined elsewhere.

+#### Can I use this app if I don't have 3rd Party Shipping Carrier API?

+No. And it's not because I don't want you to, this is a restriction imposed by Shopify.
+I'm sorry, but there's absolutely **nothing** I can do.

+#### Can Parcelify blocks certain rates coming in from USPS or Fedex?

+No. All rates defined within Parcelify will work independently from rates defined elsewhere, and the opposite is also true.
+Two shipping apps cannot interfere with one another.

+#### Can I use distances to limit rates, such as a radius of 10km around my office?

+No. Parcelify doesn't support distances.
+See examples above for portential workarounds.

+#### Can I pay you to add another feature?

+No. But the app is open source, so feel free to fork the repository and tweak the code as you see fit.

+#### I have a list of zip codes defined somewhere else.
+Can I import them in Parcelify?

+No. Parcelify doesn't support imports/exports.
+The app was created for simple use cases and any more complex scenarios could probably benefit from a bigger, stronger, but paid app.
+I do not have any suggestion for you.

+#### Can I set a custom message when there's no rate available?

+Shipping carriers do not control texts and messages within Shopify.
+They provide list of rates, that's it.
+That being said, you have full control over the text displayed in Shopify, and you can use your Theme Translation tool to find the text you'd like to change and tweak it to fit your needs.

 ## Installation